seiscomp-macOS/seiscomp/README.md

 ### macOS Prerequisites

 This will compile SeisComP natively on macOS for both Mac INTEL or Mac Silicon architectures (M1, M2, M3).
-Tested on Mac INTEL and Mac Silicon with:
+Latest SeisComP v7.x compiles on Mac INTEL and Mac Silicon with:

-- macOS Ventura 13.x
-- macOS Sonoma 14.x and
-- macOS Sequoia 15.7.x (recommended since it comes with updated clang v17)
+- macOS Sequoia 15.7.x or later (recommended for INTEL Macs since it comes with updated clang v17.x compiler)
+- macOS Tahoe 26.x for Apple Silicon chips works too

 - Install Xcode Development Tools